-Unit Title Understanding a Swimming Teacher's Role Learning Outcomes Assessment Criteria 1.
+Ur hit Title Understanding a Swimming Teacher's Role Le arning Outcomes Assessment Criteria 1.
 Understand the role and responsibilities of a swimming teacher 1.1 1.2 1.3 Describe the role of a swimming teacher Explain the responsibilities of a swimming teacher Identify qualities of an effective swimming teacher 2.
 Be able to carry out a swimming lesson in a professional manner 2.1 Demonstrate a professional manner during a swimming lesson 3.
 Understand a swimming teacher's role within customer service 3.1 3.2 Describe the importance of customer retention Describe the swimming teacher's role within the feedback cycle 4.
-Understand different methods of communication 4.1 4.2 Identify types of communication Identify barriers to communication 5.
+Understand different methods of communication 4.1 4.2 Describe types of communication Identify barriers to communication 5.
 Understand the role of an assistant swimming teacher 5.1 5.2 Describe the role of an assistant swimming teacher Describe the role of a swimming teacher when working with an assistant swimming teacher 6.
 Be able to supervise an assistant swimming teacher 6.1 6.2 6.3 Demonstrate communicating clearly with an assistant swimming teacher Demonstrate instructing an assistant swimming teacher Demonstrate supervising an assistant swimming teacher

-Understanding the Health and Safety For an Aquatic Environment derstanding the Health and Safety Requirements an Aquatic Environment Le arning Outcomes Assessment Criteria 1.
+Ur iit Title Understanding the Health and Safety Requirements for an Aquatic Environment Le arning Outcomes Assessment Criteria 1.
 Understand the legislation requirements of a swimming teacher 1.1 1.2 1.3 1.4 Identify relevant legislation for a swimming teacher Identify relevant codes of practices for a swimming teacher Identify topics within the Normal Operating Plan Identify topics within the Emergency Action Plan 2.
-Understand the record keeping requirements for a swimming teacher 2.1 2.2 2.3 Identify relevant legislation to record keeping Describe how to keep records securely Identify what records need to be kept 3.
+Understand the record keeping requirements for a swimming teacher 2.1 2.2 2.3 Identify relevant legislation to record keeping Describe how to keep records securely Describe what records need to be kept 3.
 Know how to identify hazards in an aquatic environment 3.1 Identify hazards relating to: Physical Activity People Pool Operations 4.
 Be able to complete a risk assessment 4.1 Perform a risk assessment on an aquatic environment 5.
 Understand the hygiene and safety requirements of an aquatic environment 5.1 5.2 Identify the hygiene requirement of an aquatic environment Identify the safety requirement of an aquatic environment

-Unit Title Understanding the Scientific and Learning Theories Relevant to Swimming Teaching Learning Outcomes Assessment Criteria Understand the scientific principles relevant to swimming Describe how a participant floats in water Define Newton's third law of motion Identify methods of propulsion in water Identify types of resistance in water Describe how scientific principles impact on participants learning and progression Understand the stages of childhood development 2.1 Identify the stages of childhood development 2.2 Describe how the stages impacts on participants learning and progression Understand the different ways of how people learn 3.1 Identify the stages of the learning loop 3.2 Describe the importance of feedback 3.3 Identify barriers to learning 3.4 Describe how these barriers can be broken
+Ur nit Title Understanding the Scientific and Learning Theories Relevant to Swimming Teaching Le arning Outcomes Assessment Criteria 1.
+Understand the scientific principles relevant to swimming 1.1 1.2 1.3 1.4 1.5 Describe how a participant floats in water Define Newton's third law of motion Describe methods of propulsion in water Describe types of resistance in water Describe how scientific principles impact on participants learning and progression 2.
+Understand the stages of childhood development 2.1 2.2 Identify the stages of childhood development Describe how the stages impacts on participants learning and progression 3.
+Understand the different ways of how people learn 3.1 3.2 3.3 3.4 Describe the stages of the learning loop Describe the importance of feedback Identify barriers to learning Describe how these barriers can be broken